Team conflict: "Faultlines" in groups

 A group has weak faultlines if subgroups contain different members across sets, and strong faultlines if group members fall in the same groups across sets.
 For example, a team composed half of young male entry-level employees and half of older female executives has strong faultlines because each member falls in subgroups with the same other members across all three demographic characteristics.

 Subsequent work on the impact of these embedded subgroups, called "factions" when overlap in subgroups is structured into teams, has found significant negative impacts on group productivity stemming from task conflict, emotional conflict, and behavioral disintegration.
 Faultlines were found to better predict variance in a variety of group self-perception metrics than traditional metrics of group heterogeneity, including perceptions of team-learning, psychological safety, satisfaction, and expected performance.

-It is important to note that while the concept of faultlines model may be seen as presenting diversity as a challenge to be overcome, diversity has been found to contribute significantly to team outcomes under certain circumstances.
+While the concept of faultlines model may be seen as presenting diversity as a challenge to be overcome, diversity has been found to contribute significantly to team outcomes under certain circumstances.
 Respectful inclusion of the opinions of minority members can lead to increased creativity as the group incorporates their distinct perspectives.
 The challenges associated with inclusivity are not insubstantial, and may require strong leadership and norms of tolerance and respect to overcome.